varshitha-g/Boston-house-price-predcition/README.md

 # Boston-house-price-predcition
-How si a machine learning project acually done
+How is a machine learning project actually done is the aim.
+ We need to predict the mean house price in the california using boston housing dataset.